Average Weather in Ann Arbor Michigan, United States

-For the purposes of this report, the geographical coordinates of Ann Arbor are 42.278 deg latitude, -83.741 deg longitude, and 879 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Ann Arbor are 42.278 deg latitude, -83.741 deg longitude, and 879 ft elevation.

-The topography within 2 miles of Ann Arbor contains only modest variations in elevation, with a maximum elevation change of 243 feet, and an average elevation above sea level of 861 feet.
+The topography within 2 miles of Ann Arbor contains only modest variations in elevation, with a maximum elevation change of 243 feet and an average elevation above sea level of 861 feet.
 Within 10 miles also contains only modest variations in elevation (384 feet).
-Within 50 miles contains significant variations in elevation (801 feet).
+Within 50 miles contains only modest variations in elevation (801 feet).

 The area within 2 miles of Ann Arbor is covered by artificial surfaces (98%), within 10 miles by cropland (51%) and artificial surfaces (30%), and within 50 miles by cropland (49%) and artificial surfaces (24%).